Order-Constrained Spectral Causality for Multivariate Time Series: Methodology

+While the theoretical construction in Section~\ref{sec:framework} assumes strict stationarity, the rolling-window framework adopted here is interpreted under a local stationarity regime: within each window $W_t$, the process is assumed to be approximately stationary, so that the operator estimates are consistent for a time-indexed dependence structure.
 Unlike pairwise or edge-based approaches, we do not seek to identify isolated causal links.
-Instead, we characterize directional causality as a geometric object acting on the target lag space, allowing simultaneous inference on causal strength, dimensionality, and affected subspaces.
+Instead, we characterize directional causality as a geometric object acting on the target lag space, allowing simultaneous assessment of causal strength, dimensionality, and affected subspaces.